oHominio/rocksdb-indexdb-adapter/README.md

 # RocksDB IndexedDB Adapter

+> **⚠️ EXPERIMENTAL: This library is in early development and not yet ready for production use.
+APIs may change, features may be incomplete, and bugs are likely.
+Use at your own risk.**

 An adapter that implements the RocksDB API using IndexedDB for browser and Node.js environments.

 ## Overview